 For a full day of hiking and exercise, head to this 8.5-mile trail in Amicalola Falls State Park.
 You'll start at the base of the falls before climbing the falls corridor, scaling 604 steps the top of the waterfall, and proceeding onward into the wilderness.
 This hike is gorgeous but also very rigorous.

 This state park offers many opportunities for fitness and hiking.
 Visitors often like to make a day trip to see the falls and hike the trails such as:

 A short 1/3 mile path, this trail offers some of the most incredible views of Amicalola Falls, As the tallest cascade east of the Mississippi, this is not to be missed.
 This path is handicap accessible, but you may choose to proceed further to climb up several hundred stairs to a viewing platform or climb all 604 steps to the top.

 When hiking just is not enough, you can try the fitness trail.
 The wooded path features more than 20 exercise stations.

 Cloudland Canyon State Park

-For a longer day trip out of Helen, head west to Cloudland Canyon, located in the western corner of the state on Georgia 136.
+For a more extended day trip out of Helen, head west to Cloudland Canyon, located in the western corner of the state on Georgia 136.
 The Cloudland Canyon State Park boasts five distinct hiking trails ranging from two miles round trip to nearly 12 miles in and back.